gskril/dune/README.md

 # Dune Analytics API Wrapper

-A few helper functions that make using the [Dune Analytics API](https://dune.com/docs/api/) easier to use.
+A few helper functions that make the [Dune Analytics API](https://dune.com/docs/api/) easier to use.

 ## Available functions